Le lien vers cette page a été envoyé avec succès aux destinataires.

 Principal penalty

-The severity of the punishment depends on the extent of the injury to the victim.
+The severity of the penalties depends on the extent of the injuries you have sustained:

 Example :